substrait-io/substrait/site/docs/types/named_structs.md

 Named Structs are most commonly used to model the schema of Read relations.

 > Note: In this page Structs are annotated with names for readabilty.
-> In practice Structs to not contain name information.
+> In practice Structs do not contain name information.

 ## Determining Names
 When producing/consuming names for a NamedStruct, some types require special handling: